|Guide||♦||1 Triplog||0 Topics|

-Sheridan Mountain Trail, a multi-use trail, is clearly an ATV trail cutting a wide path through cattle country.
-The two are truly companions in this neck of the woods.
-Yet, what compelled me to hike this trail is simple; Prescott National Forest's write up, "This trail is primarily used on horseback.
-It stays mostly within pinyon-juniper and chaparrel vegetation types.
-The area, although not classified as such, has a real wilderness character and pass through one of the most rugged and remote pieces of country in northwestern Arizona".
-I wanted to see this wilderness character having never been in these parts.
+ATV trail cutting a wide path through cattle country.
+The two are true companions in this neck of the woods.
+Yet, what compelled me to hike this trail is simple; Prescott National Forest's write-up, "This trail is primarily used on horseback.
+It stays mostly within pinyon-juniper and chaparral vegetation types.
+The area, although not classified as such, has a real wilderness character and passes through one of the most rugged and remote pieces of country in northwestern Arizona".
+I wanted to see this wilderness character, having never been in these parts.

 Arriving at the trailhead later than I anticipated, it was my fault.
-I had missed the turn off of for Forest Road 705, barreling down Camp Wood Road; listening to NPR, trying to keep from spilling coffee in my lap as I sipped it, and enjoying watching the mountain tops through the trees, blazing brightly from the sunrise behind me.
-A beautiful morning for a drive, until I realized I missed my turn and cussed myself out for not paying attention.
+I had missed the turn-off for Forest Road 705, barreling down Camp Wood Road listening to NPR, trying to keep from spilling coffee in my lap as I sipped it, and enjoying watching the mountain tops through the trees, blazing brightly from the sunrise behind me.
+A beautiful morning for a drive until I realized I missed my turn and cussed myself out for not paying attention.

-Hour and a half into the hike I heard running water.
-A small creek choked with brush crossed the trail and although I did not see the water running, I could clearly hear it babbling on its journey to some unknown destination.
-I pulled my map out and looked around the area to get my bearings, hoping to find out what the name of the creek was, but none were listed.
-The only water source I could determine I was nearby was Granite Spring and I am not quite sure of that.
-Fifteen minutes later I ran into another small creek running.
-At this point I was surprised the amount of water in the area; however, I reminded myself summer is not here.
+An hour and a half into the hike, I heard running water.
+A small creek choked with brush crossed the trail, and although I did not see the water running, I could clearly hear it babbling on its journey to some unknown destination.
+I pulled my map out and looked around the area to get my bearings, hoping to find out what the creek's name was, but none were listed.
+The only water source I could determine I was nearby was Granite Spring, and I am not quite sure of that.
+Fifteen minutes later, I ran into another small creek running.
+At this point, I was surprised by the amount of water in the area; however, I reminded myself summer is not here.

-Near two hours and a short climb beyond the last creek, Sheridan Mountain Trail comes to an end when it hits trail # 13.
+Near two hours and a short climb beyond the last creek, Sheridan Mountain Trail comes to an end when it hits Alto Pit OHV Trail #13.
 Beyond a doubt, it is the popular hangout spot for cattle, with a small trough and salt lick inside, the area trampled, ate up, and crapped on!
-Fortunatily, there were no cows around.
+Fortunately, there were no cows around.

-I found a nice rock to sit on and enjoyed my break anyhow; snacking on tuna and crackers, and trail mix, while taking in the sights, enjoying the overwhelming silence with the exception of a slight whispering of a breeze, and soaking in the warmth of the sun.
+I found a nice rock to sit on and enjoyed my break anyhow.
+I was snacking on tuna and crackers and trail mix while taking in the sights, enjoying the overwhelming silence except for a slight whispering of a breeze, and soaking in the warmth of the sun.

-After my brief respite I hit the trail.
+After my brief respite, I hit the trail.
 However, rather than go back the same way, I decided to do a circuit hike after a serious review of my maps.
-I would do this by taking trail # 24, hit Forest Road 705A, and then Forest Road 705 back to the trailhead.
-When I found the trail by the standard plastic signage indicating a multi-use trail I was floored!
-No trail, no foot prints, no ATV tracks!
+I would do this by taking trail Bullwater Trail #24, hit Forest Road 705A, and then Forest Road 705 back to the trailhead.
+When I found the trail by the standard plastic signage indicating a multi-use trail, I was floored!
+No trail, no footprints, no ATV tracks!
 Plenty of cattle tracks though.
-To my left I spotted an old forest service sign knocked down into the bushes, so I picked it up and read, "Bull Water Trail # 24 / 705A 1 1/2 Mile".
+To my left, I spotted an old forest service sign knocked down into the bushes, so I picked it up and read, "Bull Water Trail #24 / 705A 1 1/2 Mile".
 At least the trail had a name.
 I placed the sign back in the bushes.

 My closing thoughts.
-As I stated earlier Sheridan Mountain Trail is clearly in ATV/cattle country and they share it.
+As I stated earlier, Sheridan Mountain Trail is clearly in ATV/cattle country, and they share it.
 It is evident from the signs around; tire tracks, cattle track, cattle crap, and certain areas trampled down and well grazed.
-I found only one old track of a hiker, the left foot print.
+I found only one old track of a hiker, the left footprint.
 Of course, it could have been a broke down ATV'er having to walk out.
 And on this day, I did not see one soul, nor did I hear one bleching ATV, just three silly cows running away from me.
-Interestingly, the trail does not climb Sheridan Mountain, rather it travels around it on the west side.
-Having said that, it is beatiful country and the view to the south and west is fantastic at certain points on the trail.
+Interestingly, the trail does not climb Sheridan Mountain; rather, it travels around it on the west side.
+Having said that, it is beautiful country, and the view to the south and west is fantastic at certain points on the trail.

 Use restrictions: Motorized vehicles over 40" wide are prohibited.